BLESSED ARE THE POOR IN THE SPIRIT

 The Lord Jesus teaches, “Blessed are the poor in the spirit, for theirs is the kingdom of heaven.”
 (Matt.
 5:3 NKJV).

-God only gives attention to the poor in the spirit, not to the rich in spirit!
+God only gives attention to the poor in the spirit, not to the rich in spirit – those who are full of themselves.

 God said through Isaiah, “For all these things my hand has made, and they are mine, says the Lord; but to this man only will I give attention, to him who is poor and broken in spirit, fearing my word.”
 (Isa.
 66:2 BBE).

-Prayer: My Dear Holy Spirit, stir up a fresh and insatiable hunger in my soul today for God and help me never to reach a point in my life when I am so full that I will have no room for God, or see no need for God again in my life, in Jesus’ name.
+Prayer: My Dear Holy Spirit, stir up a fresh and insatiable hunger in my soul today for the revelation knowledge of Jesus Christ, in Jesus’ name.
 Amen.